- Professional Development

-VICE PRESIDENT CURRICULUM AND ASSESSMENT
+ADVISOR CURRICULUM AND ASSESSMENT

 Marguerite Hillman is a pioneer in educational program design and development for pre-K through adult learners.
 Her expertise is in the design, development, and implementation of digital products in mathematics and language arts and communication technology programs.
 She is an adjunct professor at National University in the Strategic Communications graduate program.